ye1-oo/UpstageNLP_Team8/README.md

 3. **Key Rules**
 - No Fine-Tuning: Model retraining is not allowed; only prompt engineering and external retrieval are used.
-- External Retrieval: Information is retrieved via Wiki Search API.
+- External Retrieval: Information is retrieved using the Wikipedia API
 - Token Constraints: Responses must be concise and fit within the token limit.

 ## 2. Project Settings